-Today’s learners can glean accurate facts and figures from numerous readily available sources.
+Today’s learners can glean accurate facts and figures from numerous, readily available sources.
 Part of their educational literacy should demand that they be able to verify sources and check the reliability of their information.
-But, essential questions are the kinds of questions that should exemplify a child’s educational experiences because these are the types of questions that make students think!
+But, essential questions are the kinds of questions that should exemplify a student’s educational experiences because these are the types of questions that make students think!

 A Baker’s Dozen – 13 questions to help you determine if yours are Essential Questions